imharshag/Statistics-Python/README.md

 # Statistics Laboratory Program Python

 🚀 To get started, simply install Python and Jupyter Notebook on your system, load up the required dataset, and let the magic begin!.
-This Python program, executed within the Jupyter Notebook environment, is designed for JSS Science and Technology students of Statistics Laboratory (20IS67L).
+This Python program, executed within the Jupyter Notebook environment, is designed for students studying in **JSS Science and Technology University** which is of Statistics Laboratory (20IS67L).

 ### Contact
 For inquiries or feedback, please contact **[Harsha G](mailto:harshag3106@gmail.com)**